 While these medications and devices may help alleviate cardiac symptoms, a transplant may be required when damage is too extensive for the heart to heal.
 In these situations, these treatments help stabilize the heart until an appropriate donor organ becomes available.

 Some patients are able to fully recover from myocarditis, while others will experience long-lasting symptoms of myocarditis.
-Your physician may ask you to avoid competitive sports and other intense exercise for a time after diagnosis and treatment.
+Your physician may ask you to avoid competitive sports and other intense exercises for a time after diagnosis and treatment.
 Additionally, lifestyle changes are often recommended, including:

 - A low-sodium diet